mroberge/hydrofunctions/README.rst

 --------

 * Retrieves stream data from the USGS NWIS service
-* Retrieve data using multiple site numbers, state, or county code
+* Retrieve data using multiple site numbers, state, or county codes
 * Preserves NWIS metadata, including NoData values
+* Helpful error messages to help you write valid requests
 * Extracts data into a Pandas dataframe, json, or dict
 * Plotting and manipulation through Pandas dataframes
 * Still in early development!
 More features to come!